dmueckli/webexnotification/README.md

                 --service, -s                   // service name, if existent --state, -S required            // service state
-                --roomId, -r required           // Webex RoomId to send the message to --icingaUrl, -h required        // Url for linking back to icinga, currently only supporting icingadb --author, -a                    // notification author, if existent --comment, -c                   // notification comment, if existent
+                --roomId, -r required           // Webex RoomId to send the message to --icingaUrl, -h required        // Url for linking back to icinga, set '--monitoring' for monitoring backend --monitoring                    // Set this when using icingaweb monitoring backend --author, -a                    // notification author, if existent --comment, -c                   // notification comment, if existent